dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 # DBOS Quickstart

-This guide first shows how to deploy a simple "Hello" app to the cloud in less than 2 minutes.
-After that, we provide instructions for running it locally on your system.
+This guide shows how to deploy a "Hello" app to the cloud in about 2 minutes.
+After that, we provide instructions for running this app locally on your system.

 ## Deploy Your First App to the Cloud

-### 1. Make Sure you have Node.js 20 or Later
+### 1. Make sure you have Node.js version 20 or later

 <Tabs groupId="operating-systems">
 <TabItem value="maclinux" label="macOS or Linux">